Graduate Appeals

 Late Registration – Students are expected to register for courses in accordance with the date established in the academic calendar.
 The student is to contact the Registrar's Office for approval of late registration.
 The Registrar makes the final determination regarding the late registration request based on the evidence and in consultation with the student’s academic department and program director.

-Retroactive Withdrawal After the Academic Term – Students may petition for retroactive withdrawal after the academic term because of documented health problems or verified circumstances beyond their control.
-Students are to contact the Registrar's Office for approval of the retroactive withdrawal by the end of the following term.
+Retroactive Withdrawal After the Academic Term – Students may petition for retroactive withdrawal after the academic term because of documented medical or mental problems or verified circumstances beyond their control.
 The Registrar makes a determination regarding the retroactive withdrawal request based upon the documented evidence and in consultation with the student’s course instructor, academic department and program director.
 If approved, a grade of “W” will be recorded.
 When the student has a dispute with the determination made by the Registrar, the student may appeal to the Graduate Studies Committee.
 The decision of the Graduate Studies Committee is final.

 Repeating a Course – Students are to abide by program, department and TU policies regarding repetition of courses.
 When students have a dispute with the determination made by the academic program or the Registrar, the student may appeal to the dean of the academic college, then the Graduate Studies Committee.